Roland Hartbane

 Background

-In the chaos, Roland tripped over a dying knight.
-The knight looked at him, seemed to recognize something, and called him “the White Stag.”
+One day, after a particularly bad beating at age twelve, Roland ran.
+He fled deep into the Black-Forest and tripped over a dying knight with an orc spear through his gut.
+The knight looked at him, seemed to recognize something, and said “the White Stag lives.”
 Then he died.

 Who was the dying knight?